rdeneau/gitbook-safe-clean-archi/domain-workflows/effectful-program.md

 **Properties and methods:**

-- `Name`: Informative, usable for logging or debugging
+- `Name`: Descriptive label useful for logging and debugging
 - `arg`: Private argument(s) for this instruction
-- `cont`: Continuation function, passing the result to the next instruction
+- `cont`: Continuation function that passes results to the next instruction
-- `Map`: Functor `map` operation—chains the continuation with the given function
+- `Map`: Functor `map` operation that chains the continuation with a given function
-- `Run`: Calls the `runner: 'arg -> 'ret` to get the result (see the `ret` value) and continues with it
+- `Run`: Invokes `runner: 'arg -> 'ret` to obtain the result (`ret` value) and continues execution

 {% hint style="info" %}
-In the *Shopfoo* repository, the `Instruction` includes also a `RunAsync` method to support asynchronous scenarii – see [Prelude.fs#L84](https://github.com/rdeneau/shopfoo/blob/main/src/Shopfoo.Effects/Prelude.fs#L84).
+The *Shopfoo* repository's `Instruction` also includes a `RunAsync` method for asynchronous scenarios—see [Prelude.fs#L84](https://github.com/rdeneau/shopfoo/blob/main/src/Shopfoo.Effects/Prelude.fs#L84).
+{% endhint %}

+{% hint style="warning" %}
+The signature of `Map` is not strict: a true `map` must preserve the type of the functor; only the type parameter (corresponding to the content of the functor) is mapped.
+This constraint cannot be written in F#, whereas it is possible in C#, except that it would make the code much more cumbersome.
+We must therefore accept this and be careful when implementing the method in order to comply with the definition of the functor.
 {% endhint %}

 ### Commands and Queries